Aurora, Missouri: Education

 Aurora R-VIII School District operates one early childhood school, one middle school, one Jr high school, and Aurora High School.

 Aurora has a public library, a branch of the Barry-Lawrence Regional Library.

+Architecture

+The Lewis Shaw Coleman House, an American Craftsman "airplane" bungalow built in 1914, was the first private residence in Lawrence County, Missouri, to be listed on the National Register of Historic Places.

 Media

 The local newspaper is The Aurora Advertiser.